 Paul Scraton discovers pine forests, sand dunes and run-down industrial estates on Brandenburg’s 66-Lake-Trail…

-As we did not have two and half weeks to walk the whole way, we picked two stages of roughly 24km each that would take us from Hangelsberg to Bad Saarow, where we could stay overnight, before making our way across to Storkow and then down to Wendisch-Rietz and onto the train back to Berlin.
+As we did not have two and a half weeks to walk the whole way, we picked two stages of roughly 24km each that would take us from Hangelsberg to Bad Saarow – where we could stay overnight – before making our way across to Storkow and down to Wendisch-Rietz from where we would take the train back to Berlin.

-We set out from Hangelsberg in that low-hanging mist that can cloak the Brandenburg countryside at any time of the year, walking through the tiny hamlet until we reached the banks of the Spree.
-We followed the river past ploughed and frozen fields, occasionally dropping in and out of the forest, for most of the morning, until reaching the outskirts of Fürstenwalde.
+We set out from Hangelsberg in the low-hanging mist that can cloak the Brandenburg countryside at any time of the year, walking through the tiny hamlet until we reached the banks of the Spree.
+We followed the river past ploughed fields for most of the morning, occasionally dropping in and out of the forest until reaching the outskirts of Fürstenwalde.

-There was also a couple of kilometres alongside a motorway: the trucks, heading east and west along the Autobahn towards Berlin or the Polish border, seemed to be thundering along right on top of us.
-We could barely hear each other speak and it was a relief to find the tunnel that took us through and into the forest again, towards the hills of the Rauener Berge and the ski tracks imprinted in the snow.
+For a couple of kilometres, we walked alongside a motorway.
+The trucks, heading east and west along the Autobahn towards either Berlin or the Polish border, seemed to be thundering along right on top of us.
+We could barely hear each other speak and it was a relief to find the tunnel that took us through and into the forest again, towards the hills of the Rauener Berge.

-What struck me, as we collapsed onto the train barely a minute before it pulled out of the station, is how varied the landscape is we’d walked through in the last two days.
+At the bottom of the lake we followed the path through the edge of Wendisch-Rietz, past allotment gardens and alongside the railway track that would soon take us first to Königs-Wusterhausen and then back to Berlin.
+What struck me, as we collapsed onto the train barely a minute before it pulled out of the station, is how varied the landscape was that we’d walked through during the last two days.

 Unfortunately there is not much information on the 66-Lake-Trail available in English.
 We used the very informative (German language) book “66-Seen-Wanderung” by Manfred Reschke (Trescher Verlag) and the map “Scharmützelsee Bad Saarow und Umgebung” map from the Dr Barthel Verlag.
 Despite these resources, and the fact that, for the most part, the route was well-marked, we did use the smartphone GPS a couple of times to work out exactly where we were in the forest…after the 4,000th pine tree in two days, they all began to look the same.
 See also this useful website.